Stagakis/simple-particle-system-opengl/README.md

 This particle system can accept any geometry as the basis for the particle emitter, supports complete 6-DOF control of each particle, as well as transparency (although at a big performance hit).

-The architecture consists of an interface class which is intented to be used as a basis for creation of a concrete particle emitter class.
+The architecture consists of an interface class which is intended to be used as a basis for creation of a concrete particle emitter class.
 The interface completely encapsulates all the ugly OpenGL code and makes the manipulation of particles completely OpenGL-code free.

 The source code in the lab08 folder also serves as a demo for demonstrating two example emitters (a FountainEmitter and an OrbitEmitter) and for comparing performances with a non-instance based rendering to showcase its advantages for particle rendering.